GustyCube/EasilyAI/CONTRIBUTING.md

 First off, thank you for considering contributing to EasilyAI!
 It's people like you that make this project truly great.

 ## How Can I Contribute?
+### What To Do

+You can find a list of items that need help [here](https://github.com/users/GustyCube/projects/3/views/1).

 ### Reporting Bugs